KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

    The selected clips have different length

--	Shorten and lengthen duration: The starting position of the left most selected clip on each track is “fixed”.
+-	Shorten and lengthen duration: The starting position of the left most selected clip on each track is fixed.
 Any gaps between clips are kept.

--	Clips attached to each other: All clips attached to the right will lengthen or shorten according the left most clip keeping their attachment.
+-	Clips attached to each other: All clips attached to the right will lengthen or shorten according to the left most clip, keeping their attachment.

 .. _edit_an-animation: